Asymmetric melting of one-third plateau in kagome quantum antiferromagnets: Finite-temperature effects on the one-third magnetization plateau

-{In addition to the one-third plateau around $h/J=1.2$, we find that the apparent magnetization plateau exists slightly above the one-third plateau plateau, i.e., around $h/J=1.6$ as shown in Figs.~2(a) and (b). {Because} the system size dependence of the apparent plateau is large as shown in Fig.~2(b), it is credible that the additional plateau is an artifact of the finite-size effects and it vanishes in the thermodynamic limit.}
+{In addition to the one-third plateau around $h/J=1.2$, we find that the apparent magnetization plateau ($m=14/36$) exists slightly above the one-third plateau, i.e., around $h/J=1.6$ as shown in Figs.~2(a) and (c). {Because} the system size dependence of the apparent plateau is large, as shown in Fig.~2(c), the additional plateau seems to be an artifact of the finite-size effects and may vanish in the thermodynamic limit.
+The apparent magnetization originates from the ``ramp'' structure observed in zero-temperature calculations, where the magnetization smoothly converges to the plateau above the one-third plateau~\cite{Nakano2010}.
+In finite-size systems, this ramp structure induces the apparent plateau due to the discreteness of the magnetization.}